ppetrovtv/pine_script_docs/source/Custom_OHLC_bars_and_candles.rst

 .. image:: images/Custom_ohlc_bars_and_candles_5.png

 Functions plotbar and
-plotcandle also have ‘title’ argument, so user can distinguish them in Styles tab of Format dialog.
+plotcandle also have 'title' argument, so user can distinguish them in Styles tab of Format dialog.